 Alabama has one of the highest rates of subsistence fishing in the country.
-In 2014, the Alabama Department of Public Health issued Fish Consumption Advisories for 75 water-bodies in Alabama.
+Since 2016, the Alabama Department of Public Health has issued Fish Consumption Advisories for nearly every river in Alabama.
 Unsafe fish account for more than 100 of the 230 listings on the Alabama Department of Environmental Management’s 303(d) impaired waters listing.
-Gaining access to this information is difficult, with the advisories buried on Department of Public Health website and on ADEM’s EFile pages.
-Fisherman without access to the internet have no other options to access the important information.
+Gaining access to this information is difficult, with the advisories buried on Department of Public Health website and on ADEM’s eFile system.
+Fishers without access to the internet have no other options to access the important information for the health of themselves and their families.
+Alabama’s state motto is “We Dare To Defend Our Rights”, yet currently, our anglers and their families don’t have a right to know where fish consumption advisories are in their local waterways.
+We hope to change that.

-Watch Fisherman’s Right to Know from the Southern Exposure Film Fellowship program:
+Watch Fishermen’s Right to Know from the Southern Exposure Film Fellowship program:

 - Improve access to fish consumption advisories by making them more readily available on ADPH, ADEM, and ADCNR websites